crazyman10123/ircBotPHP/README.md

 * *plugins* - Lists currently loaded plugins
 * *Botname: #channel* - Instructs the bot to change channels
 * *cp <prefix>* - Instructs the bot to change prefix

-**Please note** that all of these commands require the prefix defined in either config.php, or using cp <prefix>

 **Please also note** that all of these commands work in PM, so if you lose the bot (it joins a non-existant channel), you can instruct it to move to a known channel.